 The Company has a funded, non-contributory defined benefit retirement plan providing for death and retirement benefits to all its regular employees.
 An independent actuary, using the projected unit credit method, conducted the actuarial valuation of the plan.
-The retirement benefits liability is determined according to the plan formula, taking into account the service rendered and compensation of covered employees as of valuation date.
+The retirement benefits liability is determined according to the plan formula, taking into account the service rendered and compensation of covered employees as at valuation date.

-The following tables summarize the components of net retirement expense recognized in the consolidated statements of income, other comprehensive income and the funding status and amounts recognized in the consolidated balance sheets.
+The following tables summarize the components of net retirement expense recognized in the statements of income, other comprehensive income and the funding status and amounts recognized in the statement of financial position.